bhatti/PlexPass/README.md

 *   Tagging and Organization: It provides users with the ability to organize entries using tags, categories, or folders for a seamless user experience.
 *   Secure Notes: It stores encrypted notes and additional form-filled data.
 *   Search and Filter Options: It provides intuitive search and filter capabilities.
-*   Multi-Factor Authentication: PlexPass supports MFA based on [One-Time-Password](https://en.wikipedia.org/wiki/One-time_password) (OTP) and other standards.
-*   Local Authentication: PlexPass will support standards such as [FIDO](https://fidoalliance.org/what-is-fido/) and [WebAuthN](https://webauthn.guide/) for local authentication based on biometrics and multi-factor authentication based on hardware keys such as [Yubikey](https://www.yubico.com/).
+*   Multi-Factor and Local Authentication: PlexPass supports MFA based on [One-Time-Password](https://en.wikipedia.org/wiki/One-time_password) (OTP), [FIDO](https://fidoalliance.org/what-is-fido/) and [WebAuthN](https://webauthn.guide/) for local authentication based on biometrics and multi-factor authentication based on hardware keys such as [Yubikey](https://www.yubico.com/).

 ## 2.0 Cryptography
 ----------------